digihunch/chat-service/README.md

 > Docker Compose version v2.27.1
 ```
 We need the Docker Compose version greater than 2.20 to leverage some of its latest features.
+Note: if you're testing on a Linux VM, we do need we need `root` privilege to start Docker daemon and run CLI commands to interact with the daemon.
+For this sake, the docker commands in the rest of this instruction all has `sudo` at the beginning.
+If you're running these commands from MacBook or other OS, `sudo` may not be required.

 ## Install NVIDIA driver ![Static Badge](https://img.shields.io/badge/local--model-blue)